aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 GET /candidates/$CandID/$VisitLabel/recordings/$Filename/bidsfiles/archive
 ```

-Returns raw file with the appropriate MimeType headers for the channels file
+Returns raw file with the appropriate MimeType headers for the archival file
-retrieved from `/candidates/$CandID/$Visit/recordings/bidsfiles/archive`.
+with all BIDS files retrieved from `/candidates/$CandID/$Visit/recordings/$Filename`.

 Only `GET` is currently supported.